 Why you will LOVE This Recipe

 Cookies!!
 I’m all about cookies, and you probably are too, because seriously- who isn’t?!
 If you or someone in your family follows a vegan diet, you might be on the hunt for a chewy, delicious cookie recipe that is also vegan friendly.
 Well, friends, this vegan oatmeal chocolate chip cookie recipe is the one for you!
 These cookies are seriously chewy, perfectly sweet, easy to make, AND contain no animal products at all.
-If you liked my vegan brownie cookies with walnuts and my vegan gluten free no bake cookies, you are SURE to enjoy a batch of these!
+If you liked my almond flour oatmeal cookies and my vegan gluten free no bake cookies, you are SURE to enjoy a batch of these!

 When you’re raiding your pantry to collect all you will need to make some vegan oatmeal chocolate chip cookies, you might find you already have a lot of the items that this recipe calls for.
 It uses simple baking ingredients and leaves out the dairy and eggs.
 Here’s what you’ll need to get started on these cookies: